Anaminus/roblox-library/modules/Spek/README.md

 Certain functions may only be called in certain contexts.
 For example, [expect][T.expect] may only be called within an [it][T.it] closure.
 Each description of a function lists where the function is allowed to be called.
 Some functions are allowed to be called anywhere.
-The root definition function behaves the same as [describe][T.describe].
+The root plan function behaves the same as [describe][T.describe].

 ## Benchmark functions